jkugalde/Twisted-belt-reducer/README.md

 <img src="/imgs/pul1.png" width="400">

+Another option is to use a press fitted piece with the shape of the teeths on one side, as b) is showing.

 In this case, the output cannot rotate 360° degrees, so watchout.
 The printed output pulley gives the chance to put a potentiometer or an angle sensor in between the pulleys

 ## Future work